hollyisaredhead/weatherapp/README.md

 # weatherapp
 Weatherapp provides users with up to date weather info.
 This info will help travelers see the weather outlook for multiple cities.

+To use the app enter a city in the search field on the left sidebar.
+Weather information will populate to the right of the sidebar.

 The app displays the following info:
 1. City
 2. Date